Westwood is Europe’s No 1 again after dramatic Dubai finish

 Westwood won what was formerly known as the Order of Merit title for the first time 20 years ago at Valderrama, and again in 2009 in Dubai.

-A former top-ranked player, Westwood is renowned for being one of the greatest golfers never to win a major but there's no doubting his status as an elder stateman on the European Tour.
+A former top-ranked player, Westwood is renowned for being one of the greatest golfers never to win a major but there’s no doubting his status as an elder statesman on the European Tour.

 Still a champion, too.

-And, he was reminded, almost a shoo-in now for a place in the European team for next year's postponed Ryder Cup at Whistling Straits.
-It would be his 11th appearance in golf's biggest team event.
+And now, he was reminded, with a great chance of securing a place in the European team for next year’s postponed Ryder Cup at Whistling Straits.
+It would be his 11th appearance in golf’s biggest team event.

 “The Ryder Cup would be great if I got in again,” Westwood said, before hesitating.
 “I would love to play again but at some point I’m hoping the captaincy will be offered to me.
 I would love to do that.